bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >-
       Build a backend for you app in minutes.
-Take advantage of edge processing to put data & logic right next to speed up page loads and comply with privacy laws.
+Take advantage of edge processing to to speed up page loads or comply with privacy laws.
     actions:
       - label: Learn More
         url: /features